-- An alternative reporting scheme was developed, which will be tested at slaughterhouses in a follow-up project by the University of Veterinary Medicine. - Evaluation options for SFU data that can be implemented after implementation of the alternative reporting scheme have been created. - A catalogue of findings for the interpretation of health data has been completed and is available online. - The GEMA Check App was programmed as a tool for self-evaluation of farmers in the areas of biosecurity, respiratory diseases and parasite infestation.
+- 1. An alternative reporting scheme was developed, which will be tested at slaughterhouses in a follow-up project by the University of Veterinary Medicine. - 2.
+Evaluation options for SFU data that can be implemented after implementation of the alternative reporting scheme have been created. - 3.
+A catalogue of findings for the interpretation of health data has been completed and is available online. - 4.
+The GEMA Check App was programmed as a tool for self-evaluation of farmers in the areas of biosecurity, respiratory diseases and parasite infestation.
 Access to the app can be requested at office@schweine.at The app also serves as a basis for further digitalization measures, such as the implementation of the risk analysis in the area of tail docking in the app.

-Association of Austrian Pig Producer Verband Österreichischer Schweinebauern VÖS Michael Klaffenböck
+Association of Austrian Pig Producer Verband Österreichischer Schweinebauern VÖS Michael Klaffenböck E-Mail: klaffenböck@schweine.at netzwerk zukunftsraum land LE 14-20 Supported by the federal government, federal provinces and the European Union

-E-Mail: klaffenboeck@schweine.at

-- 28 agricultural holdings: - Chamber of Agriculture Lower Austria - Association of Austrian Pig Producers (Verband Österreichischer Schweinebauern) - Animal Health Service Upper Austria (Tiergesundheitsdienst Öberösterreich) - Association of Intensive Livestock Farmers (Verband landwirtschaftlicher Veredlungsproduzenten) - Veterinarian (Thomas Voglmayr)
+- 28 agricultural holdings:

+- Chamber of Agriculture Lower Austria

+- Association of Austrian Pig Producers (Verband

+- Österreichischer Schweinebauern)

+- Animal Health Service Upper Austria (Tiergesundheitsdienst Oberösterreich)

+- Association of Intensive Livestock Farmers (Verband landwirtschaftlicher Veredlungsproduzenten)

+- Veterinarian (Thomas Voglmayr)

-- University of Natural Resources and Life Sciences Vienna - Division of Livestock - Vienna University of Veterinary Medicine -Unit of Veterinary Public Health and Epidemiology - Vienna University of Veterinary Medicine -University Clinic for Swine
+- University of Natural Resources and Life Sciences Vienna - Division of Livestock Sciences - Vienna University of Veterinary Medicine -Unit of Veterinary Public Health and Epidemiology - Vienna University of Veterinary Medicine -University Clinic for Swine